Adelbert Cronkhite: Post-World War I

 Cronkhite returned to the United States in May 1919, and commanded the Newport News Port of Debarkation until September.
-His other post-war assignments included chief of officer classification for the Coast Artillery Corps, commander of the Coast Artillery Training Center at Fort Monroe and the coastal defenses of the Chesapeake Bay, and member of the Army's General Selection Board that determined which officers would be retained in the Army after the post-World War I demobilization was complete.
+His temporary major general's commission ended on 15 September 1919, and his other post-war assignments included chief of officer classification for the Coast Artillery Corps, commander of the Coast Artillery Training Center at Fort Monroe and the coastal defenses of the Chesapeake Bay, and member of the Army's General Selection Board that determined which officers would be retained in the Army after the post-World War I demobilization was complete.
+In July 1920, he received a recess appointment as a major general.
+His recess appointment expired on 4 March 1921, but it was confirmed three days later.

 In September 1920, Cronkhite was assigned to command Third Corps Area with headquarters at Fort Howard.
 From November 1920 to January 1921 Cronkhite served temporarily as military aide to Secretary of State Bainbridge Colby during Colby's extended mission in South America.